Emerging Leaders Program

 - A plan and commitment to continue your leadership development through practice and the support of others

-Participants who complete ELP can apply it towards their CHE credential with the College of Canadian Health Leaders.
-Contact us for more details.
+Participants who complete ELP can apply it towards their CHE credential with the College of Canadian Health Leaders (CCHL).
+Learn more about applying for the CHE Program.
+Contact CCHL at email@example.com for more details.

 Who is the Emerging Leaders Program for?

-With a health context focus, ELP attracts many participants from the health sciences, engineering, business, and the arts.
-The diversity of perspectives, experiences, and expertise lends itself to dynamic interdisciplinary team and learning environment.
+With a health context focus, ELP attracts many participants from the health sciences, engineering, business, and the arts interested in understanding more about the fundamentals of leadership.
+The diversity of perspectives, experiences, and expertise lends itself to a dynamic interdisciplinary team and learning environment.

 What do Emerging Leaders Alumni Do?